 This is a mix of a radio show and a podcast.
 If you are already knee-deep in sustainability and want to take a closer look at specifics, this is the podcast for you.

-One downside is that unless you have a substantial degree of prior knowledge, chances are you will quickly be left behind in the conversation.
-However, this will be a form of mind candy for professionals and industry leaders that keeps you coming back for each new episode.
+One downside is that you will likely be left behind in the conversation unless you have a substantial degree of prior knowledge.
+However, this will be a mind candy for professionals and industry leaders that keeps you coming back for each new episode.

 See Related: What’s the Real Impact of Climate Migration?